juji-io/datalevin/doc/rules.md

 pull them out and add them to the regular query clauses to allow the cost-based query optimizer to work on them.
 That is to say, the rule engine mainly works on the rules that involved in recursions.
-This optimization not just simplifies the rules, but also reduces the number of datoms the rule engine has to process.
+This optimization not just simplifies the rules, but also reduces the number of tuples the rule engine has to generate.
-This enjoys the benefits of the rule rewrite algorithms such as magic sets, while avoiding potential slow-down due to increased number of rules brought by the rewrite.
+This approach enjoys the benefits of the rule rewrite algorithms such as magic sets, while avoiding potential slow-down due to the explosion of magic rules brought by the rewrite.

-### Recursive rule evaluation
+### Temporel Elimination

 To handle recursion with freely mixed aggregation and negation, we mainly follow the framework proposed in Temporel [3], which is based on a concept of T-stratification, where a time index is identified and associated with each stratum.
 The time index ensures that aggregation/negation happens in one stratum.
-This generalizes the semi-naive Datalog evaluation strategy [1] [2].
+It also enables optimizations such as temporal elimination, where only the results of the last iteration of recursion is needed, so that the recursive process can be optimized to avoid storing intermediate results.

+## Datalog Extensions

+We extended the rule syntax to support more powerful applications, e.g. to implement algorithm for machine learning, statistics, graph analytics, and so on, enabling in-database data analytics.
+Examples of such analytics include gradient descent (hence all types of regressions, SVM, etc.), K-means, page-rank, and so on.

+The primary extension to the rule syntax is to allow aggregation functions, eg.
+`sum`, `count`, etc. to appear in the rule head.
+This extension allows free mixing of aggregations in recursions, thus increases the expressiveness of Datalevin rule language significantly.

 ## References